$ cd fundamentals-of-devops

 $ packer build sample-app.pkr.hcl

-more time.
-You should then see a plan output that looks something like this (truncated for readability):
+automatically find the newly-built AMI, and you should then see a plan output that looks like this:

 $ tofu apply